About The Maritime Music Directory International

 • Members of maritime-themed bands: a list of the individuals contributing to the maritime music genre, past or future, that are members of a musical performance group (see above)

 • Maritime-themed musical recordings, past or future, as associated with either the maritime-themed venues, or maritime-themed musical performers as cited above.
-This will simply be a hyperlinked list of names of the recordings that will allow visitors to the MMDI to follow the links off of the site to purchase this music elsewhere
+This is a hyperlinked list of names of the recordings that allows visitors to the MMDI to follow the links off of the site to purchase this music elsewhere

 These listings are thoroughly cross-linked to each other so that venues can indicate which music group performed at their event, for instance; or, what music groups an individual was a part of.
 The purpose of this is to allow musical scholars, sea shanty fans, and the press to have greater access to the genre and its history as a whole.